klgh/kaleighscruggs/src/posts/2017-12-07---30ThingsToDoBeforeIm30/index.md

 After all of this is done and, to celebrate my 30th birthday, I want to have a sleepover with a sloth in Oregon.
 I’ve been looking forward to that since I discovered it was possible (while Insta-stalking people who have done this and I might have cried a little).

--Once I created this list I realized it’s not all “jumping out of airplanes” and “bungee jump” type stuff, but it’s realistic stuff I want to do within the next year, and I believe I can do!
+_Once I created this list I realized it’s not all “jumping out of airplanes” and “bungee jump” type stuff, but it’s realistic stuff I want to do within the next year, and I believe I can do!
 So follow along if you’re interested.
-I’ll be using the hashtag #klgh30before30, and posting videos on YouTube!
+I’ll be using the hashtag [#klgh30before30](https://www.instagram.com/explore/tags/klgh30before30/), and try to post videos on YouTube!_